 Acute and maintenance phases of schizophrenia

-Psychotherapy can also be useful in treating cognitive and residual symptoms of schizophrenia and other psychotic disorders.
+Psychotherapy can also help treat cognitive issues and other symptoms of schizophrenia and other psychotic disorders.

-- Schizoaffective disorder – a condition similar to schizophrenia that includes periods of mood disturbances.
+- Schizoaffective disorder: This disorder is similar to schizophrenia but includes periods of mood disturbances.

-- Delusional disorder – the individual has a strong belief in something irrational and often bizarre with no factual basis.
-Symptoms last for 1 month or longer.
+- Delusional disorder: The person has a strong belief in something irrational and often bizarre with no factual basis.

-- Psychotic depression – also known as major depressive disorder with psychotic features.
+- Severe depression: Also known as major depressive disorder with psychotic features.